 Mob Museum – $23-95

 Las Vegas has a strong tradition of Mob connections.
 Many credited the City being built on Mob Money.
 We don’t know to what extent that is true but the Mob Museum Explores the history of the Mob in Las Vegas along with organized crime in general across the untied states Both historical and present day.

 The Museum is both factual and interesting and maybe a little less light-hearted than the name suggests.
 The Mob museum conjures up an image of a light-hearted look at organized crime but the museum actually takes a pretty in-depth look into a world that is very unsavory.
 Along with the crime is a look at how law enforcement has and is tackling the scourge.

 It’s a very interesting museum and quite different from most.
 It feels very fitting being housed in an ex-courthouse in Downtown Las Vegas.

 There is also the Crime lab experience detailing how forensic evidence is used to combat organized crime, and crime in general, and the New Use of force Exhibition.
-A hands-on exhibit showing you the process and decision making Law enforcement officer use to make Life or death decisions when dealing with Suspects.
+A hands-on exhibit showing you the process and decision-making Law enforcement officers use to make Life or death decisions when dealing with Suspects.